logtalk-actions/setup-eclipse/README.md

 # `setup-eclipse`

-This actions sets up a ECliPSe environment for use in workflows.
+This actions sets up an ECliPSe environment for use in workflows.

 ![](https://github.com/logtalk-actions/setup-eclipse/workflows/Test/badge.svg)